Meet the LSW Team

 Over the years I’ve enjoyed setting myself personal challenges.
 These started out as long-distance walks. Â My first walk, many moons ago, was from Brisbane to Canberra.
 It was called Walk With a Rose, and it became a national awareness raising event about Acquired Brain Injury and the lack of respite care available in Australia.
 It raised an amount of $50,000 and received extensive national coverage.
-You can see the episode of Australian Story here.
-And you can read over the blog I kept here.

 My second initiative was called Strength to Speak.
 It was aimed at raising awareness of depression and anxiety.
 With strong local and national support I created the Strength to Speak program which was placed in 425 schools across Australia.
 To promote the program, I completed a four month walk from Perth to Canberra in.
-You can take a look at the program here.
-And you can read over the long and dusty blog I kept here.

 I went on to do some uni work, travelled, and began working with disadvantaged youth and in a program for young sex offenders – I stayed with these programs for about 5 years.

 In 2006, I won the Young Person of the Year Award through the Foundation for Young Australians, have become the ACT Youth Advocate for Drug Free Australia, have established the Walk With a Rose Foundation for people in the ACT with acquired brain injury to access respite care, and became the 2008 recipient of the Young Canberra Citizen of the Year award.